 What is HTML?

 HTML (Hypertext markup language) is used to format and design a web page’s user interface.
-HTML also assists the user to navigate to various pages on the same website or to link websites together.
+HTML also assists the user to navigate to various pages on the same website or by linking websites together.
 HTML is at the heart of Front End development.
 Tags are used to structure a webpage.
 It is necessary to learn that HTML is not a programming language as it can’t create dynamic functionality.
 Instead, with HTML, web users can design and structure paragraphs, sections, and links using elements tags, sections, and attributes

 The first version of HTML was not very successful as developers were into developing websites at that time.
 Nevertheless, in 1995 HTML 2 was released and the exact structure with tags introduced in HTML 1.0 was also incorporated in this version and more tags were introduced such as <Meta>.
 Additionally, support for forms was added to this version.

-HTML 3 released in Jan 1997, introduced tables, mathematical equations, and fill-out forms like checkboxes, textfield, and radio buttons.
+HTML 3 released in Jan 1997, introduced tables, mathematical equations, and fill-out forms like checkboxes, text fields, and radio buttons.
 Additionally, in HTML 3.0 the support of stylesheets via a link and multimedia features were also available.
 HTML 4 incorporated features like multimedia, support for frames, and more printing options were made possible.
 In HTML 4.0.1 version, many more tags were introduced.
 This was the most successful version of HTML and it took years before another better version of HTML was released in 2014.
 HTML5 is the most contemporary version used these days by all developers and is supported by all modern browsers.
-HTML5 has many upgraded APIs and traits which make it much convenient for a web developer to get the desired result for the web page.
+HTML5 has many upgraded APIs and traits which make it much more convenient for a web developer to get the desired result for the web page.

 Key Features of HTML